Rudolph, the Red-Nosed Reindeer (1964 TV Movie)

 Donner: There are more important things than comfort: self respect!
 Santa can't object to you now.

-Charlie-In-The-Box: I am the official sentry of the Isle of Misfit Toys.
+Charlie-In-The-Box: I am the official sentry of the Island of Misfit Toys.

 Hermey: A jack-in-the-box for a sentry?